nilswende/JLanI/README.md

 It identifies the most likely language of an unknown text.

 JLanI by default uses the wordlist files contained in ``./resources/jlani/wordlists``.
-The included languages are English, French, German, Mandalorian and Spanish.
+The included languages are Chinese, English, French, German, Korean, Japanese, Mandalorian and Spanish.

 Example: